DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Experiments

 \subsection{Experimental Results}

 \paragraph{Main Results.}

-Figure~\ref{fig:evaluation_26_llama2_7B} presents the classification accuracy across the 17 MCQ tasks and ROUGE-L scores across the 9 QA tasks, comparing our DLP-LoRA with the baseline LLaMA-2 7B backbone and individually fine-tuned single LoRAs.
-Our DLP-LoRA not only significantly outperforms the baseline LLaMA-2 7B model but also achieves performance comparable to, and in some cases surpassing, that of the manually loaded single LoRAs on the 17 MCQ tasks.
-Similar trends are observed for the 9 QA tasks (additional results for other LLM backbones are provided in Appendix~\ref{app:more_eval_results}).
-As shown in Table~\ref{table:multi_task_acc}, DLP-LoRA achieves performance within a relative difference of -0.35\% in accuracy across the 17 MCQ tasks when compared to the single LoRA models using different LLM backbones.
-Remarkably, DLP-LoRA consistently outperforms the single LoRA models on the ElemMath and WinoWhy datasets.
-A similar pattern emerges in Table~\ref{table:multi_task_generation} for the 9 QA tasks, where DLP-LoRA shows relative improvements in BLEU, ROUGE-1, and ROUGE-L scores by averages of 0.54\%, 0.22\%, and 0.09\% across all QA tasks and LLM backbones, respectively.
-These results demonstrate that DLP-LoRA can match or even exceed the performance of individually fine-tuned single LoRAs by dynamically selecting and fusing multiple LoRAs.
+Figure~\ref{fig:evaluation_26_llama2_7B} presents the performance of our DLP-LoRA compared to 7 LoRA baselines across 26 tasks using Qwen-2 1.5B and LLaMA-3 8B as backbones.
+Our DLP-LoRA not only significantly outperforms most LoRA baselines but also achieves performance comparable to, and in some cases surpassing, that of the manually loaded PEFT method across 26 tasks.
+Similar trends are observed for another two LLM backbones in Appendix~\ref{app:all_results}.
+As shown in Table~\ref{table:all_baseline}, DLP-LoRA achieves significant improvement on accuracy, BLEU, ROUGE-1 and ROUGE-L with the average 91.9\%, 54.1, 43.5 and 40.8 compared to SOTA MeteoRA, respectively.
+In addition, DLP-LoRA has comparable or better performance on MCQ tasks or QA tasks when using Qwen-2 7B, LLaMA-2 7B and LLaMA-3 8B than the PEFT reference approach.
+These results demonstrate that DLP-LoRA can match or even exceed the performance of individually fine-tuned single LoRAs or dynamic MoE-based LoRA baselines by dynamically selecting and fusing multiple LoRAs on the sentence level.

 \paragraph{Multi-task Composite Performance.}